 If you do not succeed in ridding yourself of the pain or the scratchy feeling in your throat, then you will have to hire a teacher who will teach you certain techniques that will stop you from straining.
 A lot of singers, like Tom Keifer, have gone to many teachers to find the right one to help them.

 How to sing a high voice without experience?

 I can't really sing high notes.
 What would be the most effective food or natural herb that I should take?
 I really need to know because we will have a band in the next week.
-Hard to sing in high note, and effective food or herbal to make it good Thank you.
+Hard to sing in a high note, any effective food or herbal to make it better?
+Thank you.

 Not everyone can sing a high note.
 Working within your vocal range is recommended.
 When you strain your vocal chords trying to reach notes, there can be damage.
 This will cause you to possibly constrict your range even more than before.